contao/docs/docs/manual/system/maintenance.en.md

 Then create a new front end user and allow them to access the protected pages to be indexed.

-Later during the search, the protected pages will of course only appear in the results if the registered front end user is allowed to access them.^
+Later during the search, the protected pages will of course only appear in the results if the registered front end user is allowed to access them.

 ### Basic Authentication